 - you take a short holiday

 - someone you look after goes into hospital

 - you go into hospital

 You must tell Disability and Carers Service straight away if you have a break in caring of more than 12 weeks in a row.

 Effect on other benefits and entitlements

-Carer’s Credit will not affect any other benefits or entitlements you get.
+Carer's Credit will not affect other benefits that you, or the person you care for, receive.